 Fall Prevention

-No matter your age, a good night’s sleep can make all the difference to our mood, health, and well-being throughout the day.
-With that being said, elderly patients with complex needs may need quality rest more than other age groups and this is particularly true if someone is recovering from an illness or injury in a long-term care community.
+No matter your age, a good night’s sleep can make all the difference to your mood, health and well-being throughout the day.
+That being said, elderly patients with complex needs may need quality rest more than other age groups, and this is particularly true if someone is recovering from an illness or injury in a rehab or long-term care community.
 That’s because sleep affects every part of our physiological and psychological health.

-According to Erica Jansen from the University of Michigan, “[s]leep is essential to every process in the body, affecting our physical and mental functioning the next day, our ability to fight disease and develop immunity, and our metabolism and chronic disease risk.”1 Sleep is one thing, but ensuring the safety of residents in these facilities can be surprisingly challenging, especially during those twilight hours.
+According to Erica Jansen from the University of Michigan, “[s]leep is essential to every process in the body, affecting our physical and mental functioning the next day, our ability to fight disease and develop immunity, and our metabolism and chronic disease risk.”1 Sleep is one consideration in the health of elderly people, but ensuring the safety of residents in these facilities can be surprisingly challenging, especially during those twilight hours when falls from beds can be particularly prevalent.

 57.5 % of falls are not reported